-Information about two other men named Gaius, found in the New Testament, can be accessed in our series of people connected to the Apostle Paul.
+For two other men named Gaius in the New Testament please see their listing under those connected to the Apostle Paul.

 Herod Agrippa I was the son of Aristobulus IV (Herod the Great's son) and a woman named Berenice.
 He was made Roman Tetrarch over Galilee and Perea in 39 A.D. and in 41 was declared king of Judea.

 The New Testament records that Herod, to please the Jews, had James, the brother of the Apostle John, murdered.
 This made James the first of the twelve apostles to die as a martyr.
 Herod also threw Peter in prison.
 Agrippa finally met his demise, in 44, after God sent a death angel to kill him after a speech he gave did not give the Eternal the glory he deserved.